Gary Connolly

-Gary John Connolly (born 22 June 1971) is a former professional rugby league footballer who played in the 1980s, 1990s and 2000s as a and for St Helens, Canterbury Bulldogs, Wigan Warriors, Leeds Rhinos and for the Great Britain national side.
-He also played rugby union for Harlequins, Orrell and Irish side Munster.
+Gary John Connolly (born 22 June 1971) is an English former professional rugby league and rugby union footballer.

+He spent most of his career in rugby league, playing in the 1980s, 1990s and 2000s as a and for St Helens, Canterbury Bulldogs, Wigan Warriors, Leeds Rhinos and for the Great Britain national team.
+He also played rugby union for Harlequins, Orrell and Munster.

 Rugby league career

 St Helens

-Connolly was born in St Helens, Lancashire, England, and played rugby league for Blackbrook during his youth.
+Connolly was born in St Helens, England, and played rugby league for Blackbrook during his youth.
 He started his professional career with his hometown club, St Helens, making his debut in January 1989 against Hull Kingston Rovers.
-At 17 years of age, he started at in St Helens' ill-fated 0–27 defeat by their arch rivals Wigan at Wembley Stadium in the 1989 Challenge Cup final on the back of some impressive performances.
+At 17 years old, he started at in St Helens' 0–27 defeat by their arch rivals Wigan at Wembley Stadium in the 1989 Challenge Cup final on the back of some impressive performances.
 It was the first time in Challenge Cup Final history at Wembley that a team had been held scoreless.

 Connolly was initially signed to play at fullback, but was used as a by Saints coach Mike McClennan, a position he would continue to play for the majority of his career.
 He won his first silverware during the 1991–92 season, playing at in St Helens' 24–14 victory over Rochdale Hornets in the 1991 Lancashire Cup Final at Wilderspool Stadium, Warrington, on Sunday 20 October 1991.

 During the 1992–93 season, Connolly played at in the 4–5 defeat by Wigan in the 1992 Lancashire Cup Final at Knowsley Road, St. Helens, on Sunday 18 October 1992.
 St Helens also reached the 1993 Premiership final at Old Trafford, and this time defeated Wigan, with Connolly scoring a try in the 10–4 win.

 Connolly then played 15 games of the 1993 NSWRL season with Sydney club Canterbury-Bankstown, helping them become minor premiers that year.
 While with the Bulldogs, Connolly played mostly in the centres and crossed for five tries, including two on debut against South Sydney.
 While Connolly was a star import for the Bulldogs, his worst game came when Brisbane Broncos international centre Steve Renouf scored 4 tries against him in their game at the ANZ Stadium.

 While still at Canterbury, St Helens accepted a £250,000 bid for Connolly from rivals Wigan in July 1993.
 His move was a controversial one, and many St Helens followers labelled him 'Judas'.